Lince Dorado

-José Rafael Cordero (born May 11, 1987), better known by the ring name Lince Dorado (Spanish for Golden Lynx), is an American professional wrestler.
-He is signed to WWE as a wrestler and a trainer at the WWE Performance Center.
+José Rafael Cordero (born May 11, 1987), better known by his ring name Lince Dorado (Spanish for Golden Lynx), is an American professional wrestler.
+He is signed to WWE, where he serves as a trainer at the WWE Performance Center.
+He also performs for sister promotion Lucha Libre AAA Worldwide and occasionally on WWE's NXT and Evolve brands as a wrestler.

 Cordero began his career in 2007, working for several independent promotions in Puerto Rico and United States, most notably the Philadelphia-based Chikara, where he won the 2008 edition of the King of Trios, a tournament between trios along with El Pantera and Incognito.
 He was formerly contacted by WWE in 2016 to be part of the Cruiserweight Classic, a tournament between several cruiserweight wrestlers.
 He was eliminated in the second round, but WWE offered him a contract.
 He was paired with masked wrestlers Kalisto and Gran Metalik to form a stable called Lucha House Party.
+Kalisto was released from his WWE contract in April 2021, with Dorado and Metalik later departing the company in November that year.
+After wrestling for various different companies, Dorado would later resign with WWE in February 2025 as a trainer.